project-chip/connectedhomeip/docs/guides/nxp_rw61x_ota_software_update.md

-# OTA requestor feature
+# Matter Over-The-Air Software Update with NXP RW61x example applications

 ## Overview
 The OTA Requestor feature enables the device to be informed of, download and apply a software update from an OTA Provider.

-This section explains how to perform an OTA Software Update using the RW61x All-Clusters application.
+This section explains how to perform an OTA Software Update with NXP RW61x example applications.
+Throughout this guide, the all-clusters application is used as an example.

 In general, the Over-The-Air Software Update process consists of the following steps :
 - The OTA Requestor queries an update image from the OTA Provider which responds according to its availability.